AndrewColligan/Paper-Reading-Notes/Notes/FusionNet.md

 - As it is used for augmented reality and self driving cars.

 ## Idea / Observation / Contribution
-- Combine volumetric voxel representation and 2D multi-view representation.
+- Combine volumetric voxel representation and 2D multi-view representation for training relatively weak classifiers.
 - Introduce two new CNNs for volumetric data, with one having significantly less number of parameters compared to standard CNNs used on 2D RGB images such as AlexNet.
 - One of the networks uses an inception module used in GoogLeNet.
 - This utilises transfer learning from pre-trained network on large ImageNet dataset for the multi-view representation and uses the volumetric information.